LEGION OF SUPER-HEROES

 The purpose of this website is to recap and clarify the entire Pocket Universe storyline, from the true origin of the Legion of Super-Heroes through the life and death of Superboy to the end of the original Legion timeline in 1994’s Zero Hour mini-series.
 It also discusses the various questions and issues raised by the repeated changes in the Legion’s continuity in hopes of making as much sense as possible out of a convoluted situation.
 Also included is a bibliography listing the issues in which the story originally unfolded.

 Although the Crisis on Infinite Earths storyline was used as an internal rationale for changing the histories of individual characters like Superman, the actual changes did not take place until months or years after the Crisis series was over.
 At the end of Crisis #12 Superman was effectively unchanged; his new history was not established until the publication of John Byrne’s Man of Steel mini-series several months later.
 However, for purposes of this history, the term pre-Crisis is used to refer to the reality that existed prior to John Byrne’s revision of Superman (i.e., the reality in which Superman really did have a youthful career as Superboy and a cousin, Kara Zor-El, who was Supergirl) and the term post-Crisis refers to the reality established by Man of Steel and subsequent stories.
 A complete discussion of the Crisis itself is beyond the scope of this history, but for more information, see Jonathan Woodward’s The Annotated Crisis.

-Superboy, Superman, the Legion of Super-Heroes, and any related characters and/or indicia are ™ and © DC Comics, Inc. This web site, its operators, and its contents are not authorized by DC Comics.
+Superboy, Superman, the Legion of Super-Heroes, and any related characters and/or indicia are trademarks or registered trademarks of and are copyright DC Comics.
+This web site, its operators, and its contents are not authorized by DC Comics.